tuckerpratt/Rock_paper_scissors/README.md

 I got that figured out though, it was not terribly difficult to finish the rest of the project.

-If/when I revisit this, I would like to try to add a UI using some CSS and html, to make it a more functional game.
+If/when I revisit this, I would like to clean up the UI and make it look a lot more appealing.